NeLLi-team/gvclass/README.md

 ```

 # gvclass
-_version 0.9.4 March 7, 2023_
+_version 0.9.5 December 30, 2023_

 Giant viruses are abundant and diverse and frequently found in environmental microbiomes. gvclass assigns taxonomy to putative giant virus contigs or metagenome assembled genomes ([GVMAGs](https://doi.org/10.1038/s41586-020-1957-x)).
-It uses a conservative approach based on the consensus of single protein trees built from up to 9 giant virus orthologous groups ([GVOGs](https://doi.org/10.1371/journal.pbio.3001430)).
-These 9 GVOGs are conserved across different lineages in the viral phylum Nucleocytoviricota.
+It uses a conservative approach based on the consensus of single protein trees built from up to 7 giant virus orthologous groups ([GVOGs](https://doi.org/10.1371/journal.pbio.3001430)).
+Most of the 7 GVOGs are conserved in the viral phylum Nucleocytoviricota.

 ## Running gvclass